jjallaire/draftpod/src/components/guide/articles/cardpools.md

 <a href="https://www.amazon.com/Quiver-Carrying-Exterior-Dividers-Compatible/dp/B00XYC3MNI"><img src="/images/guide/quiver-case.jpg" width="100%" /></a>
 </p>

 Finally, you may also want to pre-sleeve a set of lands.
-Assuming you use the same color sleeves for all of your draftpod cardpools, the lands can of course be shared between multiple pools. <a href="https://www.amazon.com/Compartment-Trading-Pokemon-Gathering-Magnetic/dp/B07F96FH8P">The Monster Hydra 5 Deck Box</a> is a good way to store a set of lands:
+Assuming you use the same color sleeves for all of your Draftpod cardpools, the lands can of course be shared between multiple pools. <a href="https://www.amazon.com/Compartment-Trading-Pokemon-Gathering-Magnetic/dp/B07F96FH8P">The Monster Hydra 5 Deck Box</a> is a good way to store a set of lands:

 <p>
 <a href="https://www.amazon.com/Compartment-Trading-Pokemon-Gathering-Magnetic/dp/B07F96FH8P"><img src="/images/guide/monster-deckbox.jpg" width="100%" /></a>